Will your child be 5 years old on or before Sept. 1 2020?

 Children who turn 5 in the summer are the most likely candidates for this program, but any interested families will be considered.
 The application process will include consideration of whether a child is ready for this classroom setting.
 Children must be 5 years old on or before Sept.
 1.

 What if someone registered for kindergarten?
 Can they still get into this program?

 Yes, if not all spaces have been filled.
 Contact the Welcome Center regarding your interest.
-We will not remove current applications until the parents/guardians attend a required meeting with the principal to learn more about Kinder Academy.

 How does this differ from Community Education’s Pre-K Kindergarten Connection program?

 Kinder Academy is kindergarten with curriculum modifications based on the academic and social needs of the students.
 Kinder Academy offers progress into first grade based on student readiness.
 The program meets five days a week and is offered at no cost to families.

 Pre-K Kindergarten Connection, offered through Community Education, combines early childhood programming and kindergarten curriculum, but it is not kindergarten.
 Students enroll in kindergarten after Kindergarten Connection.
 Children in Kindergarten Connection attend two to five days a week based on family choice.
 Kindergarten Connection is a fee-based program.